 You are recommended to deliver the prize within 6 weeks of the draw date by licensing boards, however, that doesn’t mean they need to have completed their prize within this time frame.
 For example, if you are giving away a city break, you need to contact them to book it in within 6 weeks but they could have up to 12 months to actually complete their travel – these are the standard terms we offer in our travel prize packages.

 Step 6 – Follow up

 This is the step most people miss and arguably, it’s the most important of all.

 Once your winner has received their prize, ask them to send you a sentence or two about how happy they were to win and request a photo or two of them receiving/redeeming their prize.

 This makes for great material for social media and another brilliant chance to create engagement with your audience.
 If they’re happy to, you can profile them on your site and post out to social media as a PR bonus.
 Everyone loves to know a winner has actually been drawn and received the prize – so shout about it!
 You’ll be surprised how many of your followers jump on board to offer congratulations too.

 So that’s how to pick a winner for your competition.
 If you still have questions, feel free to pop them in the comments below and our giveaway gurus will get back to you.
-Otherwise remember that we offer a FREE 15 minute competition chat!
+Otherwise remember that we offer a FREE 15 minute competition strategy session!